 DISTRICT MINIMUM PARTNER REQUIREMENTS

-OUSD is connecting with all partners at the district level through our Annual Partnership Process.
-We hope to increase communication and alignment with our partners, and uplift the outcomes of community schools.
+OUSD is connecting with all community partners at the district level through our Annual Partnership Process (white paper).
+We hope to increase communication and alignment with our community partners, and uplift the outcomes of community schools.
 Prior to entering schools, the OUSD Board of Education requires the following items, in accordance with the California Education Code.
-Once the requirements are completed, eligible partners are added to our Approved Partners List.
+Once the requirements are completed, eligible providers are added to our Approved Community Partners List.

 Who is subject to the Partnership Process?

-- All Current Site-Based Partners of OUSD.
-This means all outside organizations or individuals entering OUSD schools or interacting with students to provide services during the current school year and/or summer.
+- All Current Site-Based Community Partners of OUSD.
+This means all non-district academic enrichment service providers that are entering schools and/or working in the proximity of students during the current school year and/or summer.

-- Includes After-school Subcontractors entering OUSD schools under lead agencies.
+- Includes After-school/Summer Lead Agency Subcontractors entering OUSD schools under lead agencies.

 Who is not subject to the Partnership Process?

-- External Partners that do not enter OUSD schools or interact with OUSD students.
+- External Community Partners that do not enter OUSD schools or work in the proximity of OUSD students.

-- After school or central office department selects partner to commence programs or services, school or department staff should send email introduction to Martin.Young@ousd.org (Cc: partner contact), including the following information:
+- After school or central office department selects provider to commence programs or services, school or department staff should send email introduction to Martin.Young@ousd.org (Cc: contact person), including the following information:

 - Confirmation of partnership

-- Partner is added to Pending Approval List.
-Schools and departments can monitor list for status of partner's deliverables.
-Partner is cleared to begin steps A & B.
+- Service provider is added to Pending Approval List.
+Schools and departments can monitor list for status of provider's deliverables.
+Community partner is cleared to begin steps A & B.

 Step A: Verify or Create Contract

-- OUSD Partnerships will verify existing board-approved contract (MOU or Professional Services Contract (PSC) submitted to Board of Education).
+- Contact OUSD Partnerships at Martin.Young@ousd.org to verify existing board-approved contract (MOU or Professional Services Contract (PSC) submitted to Board of Education).

-- Download and complete MOU template (In-Kind agreement where no money is exchanged) or PSC is created by school(s); prepare required documents.
+- Download and complete No-Cost MOU Template (In-Kind MOU where no money is exchanged) or Professional Services Contract is created by school(s); prepare required documents.
+Three-year No-Cost MOU duration preferred.

 Required Documents (see FAQs below for descriptions):